EXCLUSIVE-US SEC nearing settlement with Wall Street firms over WhatsApp probe -sources

 The sources, who spoke on the condition of anonymity because SEC investigations are confidential, said roughly two dozen firms are involved but Reuters could not immediately ascertain their names.

+Because companies do not keep a close watch on personal messaging channels, using them to discuss business puts SEC-regulated employers in breach of requirements to record all business communications.

+The SEC began to home in on Wall Street's record-keeping problem when JPMorgan Chase JPM.N failed to provide documents from at least 2018 pertaining to an unrelated probe, according to a 2021 settlement in which the bank agreed to pay the SEC $125 million to resolve charges over record-keeping lapses.

-(Reporting by Chris Prentice and Carolina Mandl; Editing by Michelle Price and Tom Hogue)
+(Reporting by Chris Prentice and Carolina Mandl; Editing by Michelle Price and Jacqueline Wong)

 ((christine.prentice@thomsonreuters.com; +1 (202) 843-6464;))